Microsoft Azure Going Neck and Neck with AWS

 Microsoft Azure provides the core IaaS services that many enterprises initially seek to create a viable multi-cloud strategy.
 These core services include analytics, compute, database, identity management, networking, storage, virtual desktops, and web.
 Azure also offers advanced services such as artificial intelligence, containers, DevOps, Kubernetes, machine learning, and serverless, among others.

-As of September 2020, Microsoft Azure has nearly 50 regions throughout the world with seven more in development.
+Microsoft Azure has over 50 regions throughout the world with more in development.
 10 of these regions include availability zones.
 Taken together, these benefits make a compelling argument for enterprises to adopt, embrace, and expand their use of Azure.

 The State of Azure Cloud Backup Solutions